Everything you need to know about Pagliacci (The Clowns) in one place – right here!

 Pagliacci was written by Ruggero Leoncavallo (1857-1919), a contemporary of the famous Giacomo Puccini (La bohème, Madama Butterfly) and of Cavalleria rusticana’s composer, Pietro Mascagni.
 After seeing the vast overnight success of Mascagni’s Cavalleria, Leoncavallo decided to jump on the band wagon and have a go at a one act opera too!

 Pagliacci is the only Leoncavallo opera still widely performed.
 It is now most often performed in a double bill with Cavalleria rusticana, known colloquially as Cav and Pag.
-This season, see Pag and Cav together in a double bill on tour, or each piece individually in Leeds with another of our Little Greats operas.

 Did you know?

-- The opera’s hard-hitting final line ‘The performance is over’ can be sung by Canio OR Tonio.
+- The opera’s hard-hitting final line ‘The comedy is finished’ can be sung by Canio OR Tonio.
 In our production, it is sung by Tonio (as per the original manuscript), which mirrors the prologue and makes clear that he is the puppet master, pulling the other characters’ strings.
-This line, and Tonio's Prologue, will be sung in English (instead of Italian), further emphasising the opera’s bookends and the demarcation between life and art that has become one and the same for the other performers…
+This line, and Tonio’s Prologue, will be sung in English (instead of Italian), further emphasising the opera’s bookends and the demarcation between life and art that has become one and the same for the other performers…

 - Leoncavallo originally titled his opera Il pagliaccio (singular clown).
 However, baritone Victor Maurel, the first Tonio, requested that the name be changed to Pagliacci (plural clowns), to stress that the opera was about him too!